-Our Tree Sale is Open!
+Our Tree Sale is Closed!

 Every spring, people across Mille Lacs County roll up their sleeves and plant new life in the ground — from small backyards to wide open fields.
 The Mille Lacs Soil and Water Conservation District’s annual Tree Sale is here to help make that happen.
 Each year, we offer trees and shrubs for anyone who wants to plant for the future — whether that’s to bring back songbirds, create a windbreak, or simply watch something grow.